agouti-acoustics/into-the-wild-resources/wio/README.md

 3. In Arduino IDE, use `sketch -> Include Library -> Add .ZIP Library` to add the two above libraries.
 This allows the Wio to interface with and read data from the SHT40 sensor.

-Now you should be able to upload our code for running on the Wio Terminal.
+4. Now you should be able to upload our code in [`main.ino`](./main/main.ino) for running on the Wio Terminal.